 Questions without answers

 I realize that I’ve posed more questions than answers here, and I’m okay with that.
 I don’t have all the answers, or any answers, really.
 Only you can know what’s true and right for you.
 As we educate ourselves about the systems that no longer work in our world, it stirs things up inside.
 But without that knowledge, we are back to blissful ignorance and the status quo.
 No one ever said that change is easy.
 Especially systemic, world-wide, evolutionary change.
 I’m in for doing whatever I can to create a new world based in real connection, compassion, empathy, love, and support.
-If I’m going to stay on social media, I will do everything I can to bring those values to my social media experience, for myself and for whomever chooses to interact with me.
+For however long I’m on social media, I will do everything I can to bring those values to my social media experience, for myself and for whomever chooses to interact with me.

 I welcome your thoughts in the comments below.